gleicher/gleicher.github.io/content/pages/Advice/paperrecipe.md

 ---
 title: The Paper "Recipe"
 draft: false
+summary: "Let me tell you a little trick that I tell all the students: **sentence, paragraph, page**"

 ---

 Let me tell you a little trick that I tell all the students: